An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 \subsubsection{Average efficiency in $k$-betweenness-ordering vs $k$}

-In this section, we plot the the average efficiency of our approach for ordering $k$ nodes with respect to considered synthetic and real world graphs.
-The average efficiency for $k$-betweenness ordering is calculated as following.
+In this section, we plot the average efficiency of BOLT for ordering $k$ nodes in respect of the considered synthetic and real-world graphs.
+We calculate the average efficiency for $k$-betweenness-ordering as following.
 In a given graph, we randomly pick a set of $k$ nodes and calculate the efficiency in ordering these $k$ nodes based on the formula given in section \ref{eff}.
-We do this for 1000 iterations and take average of the efficiency in these 1000 iterations, called average efficiency.
+We do this for 1000 iterations and take the mean of the efficiency in these 1000 iterations, and call it average efficiency.

-The plots in Fig. \ref{k-fig} show the average efficiency of Algorithm 3 for $k$-betweenness-ordering on various artificial networks (Fig. \ref{k-s}) and real world networks (Fig. \ref{k-r}).
+The plots in Figure~\ref{k-fig} show the average efficiency of the extension of Algorithm~\ref{al2} for $k$-betweenness-ordering on various synthetic networks (Figure~\ref{k-s}) and real-world networks (Figure~\ref{k-r}).
 Label BO, denotes the efficiency of betweenness-ordering.
-Labels 3-BO, 5-BO, and 10-BO denotes the average efficiency of our approach for $k$-betweenness-ordering on $k=3,5,10$ respectively.
-Plots show that the performance of our approach (Algorithm 3) is nearly same for $k$-betweenness-ordering as the performance of Algorithm 2 for the betweenness-ordering (ordering of two nodes).
+Labels 3-BO, 5-BO, and 10-BO denotes the average efficiency of BOLT approach for $k$-betweenness-ordering on $k=3,5,10$ respectively.
+Plots show that the performance of the extended Algorithm~\ref{al2} is nearly same for $k$-betweenness-ordering as the performance of Algorithm~\ref{al2} for the betweenness-ordering (ordering of two nodes).